 Skip to main content

-Through connection configuration, you can integrate your self-hosted MySQL database into the cloud development platform, enabling:
+Through connection configuration, you can integrate your own MySQL database into the CloudBase platform to achieve:

-• Generate data models based on existing data tables
+• Generating a data model based on existing data tables

-• Utilize the model operation capabilities provided by cloud development
+• Using the model operation capabilities provided by Cloud Development

 • Directly manage data in the original database